 |Sole proprietor||Your 2019 net profit (max $100,000) as reported on your Schedule C (line 31).||U.S. annual employee salaries, including wages, commissions, tips, and state and local payroll taxes.
 Each employee is capped at $100,000 annually.|

 |Partnership||Your 2019 self-employment earnings.
 If you have a 2019 tax return, this is reported on your Schedule K-1 (line 14), multiplied by 0.9235.
 You may include K-1 earnings as salary for each partner, up to $100,000.||U.S. annual employee salaries, including wages, commissions, tips, and state and local payroll taxes.
 Each employee is capped at $100,000 annually.|

 |S corp||Your salary as reported through a payroll service (max $100,000).
 Your salary may only be considered if paid through payroll while remitting payroll tax.||U.S. annual employee salaries, including wages, commissions, tips, and state and local payroll taxes.
 Each employee is capped at $100,000 annually.|

 |C corp||Your salary as reported through a payroll service (max $100,000).
 As a C corp, your salary may only be considered if paid through payroll while remitting payroll tax.|

 Considerations for PPP small business loans

-After you have a general sense of how much loan you’ll qualify for and how to calculate your payroll costs, make sure to consider the following:
+After you have a general sense of how much loan you’ll qualify for and how to calculate your payroll costs, be sure to:

 - Collect the required documents for your PPP loan application

-- Know that self-employed, independent contractor, and sole proprietorship persons are eligible to apply for SBA’s Paycheck Protection Program, as long as you were in operation on 2/15/2020
+- Keep in mind that all PPP applicants, including self-employed, independent contractor, and sole proprietorship persons, are eligible to apply for SBA’s Paycheck Protection Program, as long as they were in operation on 2/15/2020

 We understand this is a difficult time for everyone, and we’re committed to helping business owners with government emergency relief resources and clear steps.